Share this article

 Do cats miss us?
 FAQs

-While we can’t quite get inside the minds of our feline friends, it’s widely agreed that cats do remember people.
+While we can’t get inside the minds of our feline friends, it’s widely agreed that cats do remember people.
 Think about your kitty’s reaction when they haven’t seen you for a while, or when they’re greeted by the family member they never quite gelled with.

 Yes, cats have a good memory - they’re able to navigate their way around your neighborhood time and time again without getting lost, along with remembering who in your (human) family they adore and which they don’t, even after weeks or months apart.